Rang3l2/HTB-Walkthroughs/Medium-Seal.md

       path: /opt/backups/files/
 ```

-The Tomcat user has write access to the upload subdirectory in the dashboard filesystem.
+The Tomcat user had write access to the upload subdirectory in the dashboard filesystem.
 The tester was able to create a file in the upload dircetory which was linked to the SSH private key of the "luis" account.
 The tester used the below command, in the upload directory, to create the link.

 ```
 ln -s /home/luis/.ssh/id_rsa id_rsa